nclettiere/ricerco-utils/README.md

 # ricerco-utils
-C++ bindings for the Ricerco application.

-Allows to access OS specific filesystem features which are not present on Node.js applications.
+Allows to access OS specific filesystem features which are not present on normal electron/nw.js applications.

 #### Features
  - Open a native 'Select Folder' dialogue